ExeQuantCode/RAFFLE/README.md

 ## Using

-First, you need to ensure that the following two files exist in the directory in which you run RAFFLE:
+First, you need to ensure that the following file exists in the directory in which you run RAFFLE:
 ```
-elements.dat
 chem.in
 ```

 Each of these files should follow the format found in the current repository.
 They should each have a header line that starts with "#" and contains the word "element".
 The example headers should then be followed for filling in data.
 For the elements.dat, the energy provided can be whatever you want to use as a reference energy.
 This energy is used for calculating formation energy.
 The example uses energy/atom of the bulk phase of the element.
-The mass and charge are not currently used, but data needs to be provided in those columns.
 <!--
 Next, after the code is compiled, the way to run it is as follows:
 ```